viyajpeg/WEDE_POE_ST10497709/README.md

 October 2, 2025
 Refactor: CSS Separation:

-I have taken all of the feedback provided from Part 1, 2 and 3 to resubmit a final copy of my website for DESIFY ZA.

 Removed all inline CSS and the <style> block from the HTML.

 All styling is now managed by a mandatory external stylesheet (style.css), linked across all pages.